-No member is eligible for a 13th check unless they retire or enter the DROP prior to September 30, 2011.
+No member is eligible for a 13th check unless they were hired on or before September 30, 2011, were employed on February 20, 2019 and were participating in the RPRB plan or DROP plan on that date.

 Tax Regulations

 When you receive a distribution from the Retirement System, it generally will be subject to federal income tax, and in some cases, state and local taxes also.
 In addition, the distribution may be subject to tax withholding.
 Keep in mind, tax laws are complex and subject to change at any time.
 Therefore, you should consult a professional tax adviser who can help you make the most appropriate decisions based on your personal situation.
 Professional advice may help you avoid unexpected or unnecessary tax liability.